1C-Bitrix Clustering and Scaling Services

 1. Load audit — load profile, bottlenecks, load testing.
 We find the ceiling of a single server.

 2. Design — components tailored to requirements and budget.
-Not everyone needs GlusterFS — sometimes NFS and backups are enough.
+Not everyone needs GlusterFS — sometimes NFS and backups suffice.

-3. Infrastructure — servers, networking, firewalls.
+3. Infrastructure — servers, network, firewalls.
 Ansible for automation — any node can be recreated in minutes.

 4. Migration — transfer with minimal downtime.
 Components are connected sequentially, each step verified.

-5. Testing — simulating peak conditions.
-We kill the master, take down a web server, destroy Redis — and watch how the system behaves.
+5. Testing — simulation of peak conditions.
+We crash the master, disconnect a web server, kill Redis — see how the system behaves.

 6. Documentation — architecture diagram, runbook, disaster recovery plans.